-In 1989, the federal Labor Government introduced HECS, a scheme that replaced publicly funded tertiary education with a user-pays system subsidized by government.
+In 1989, the federal Labor Government introduced HECS, a scheme that replaced free (to students) tertiary education with a user-pays system subsidized by government.
 For the most part, Australian higher education institutions are dependent on public funding, and successive governments have remained vigilant, keen to reduce the sector's reliance on the public purse wherever possible.
 Australian students who obtain a satisfactory tertiary entrance score can pay their fee contribution up-front and receive a 25% discount or they can take out a student loan varying between disciplines, repayable through the Australian Taxation Office when their income exceeds a specified threshold level1.
 Wage and salary earners declare their HECS debt to their employers and the repayment is extracted at source along with income tax.
-Those who are self-employed make their own arrangements for repayment with the tax office.
+Those who are self-employed need to make an alternative arrangement for repayment with the Tax Office.